Why I think Starco is one of the best couples in fiction

-Star and Marco help to bring out the best possible versions of themselves, helping them grow as people.
+Star and Marco bring out the best possible versions of themselves, helping each other grow as people.
 It gets to the point where Star shows she knows Marco better than his own parents, and Marco can say the same about Star.

 Just as important is the fact that when one of them gets hurt or in danger, the other will go to the ends of the universe to help them out.
 And unlike some other partners, Marco has the martial arts skills to back that up.

 When Marco got kidnapped by monsters in the Season One finale, Star was so furious that she dropped her normal, battle-loving demeanor and went into a calm, no-nonense rage.

 When everyone thought that Star was dead, Marco punched the one responsible that it left a hole the guy’s chest.
 He was ready to kill someone; that’s not something you do lightly!

 Star and Marco’s friendship is as strong as any I’ve ever seen in fiction, and it’s half the reason why I like them as a couple.

 Before the show even started, fans were already shipping Star and Marco as an item, and it only got stronger as the series went on.
 Disney and Daron even encouraged this by teasing the fans as early as the first season.
 They not only acknowledged the term “Starco” to describe their relationship, but even worked it into the show.

 Then they put this into the teaser for Season Two, and the fans went nuts: